EduardoZepeda/coffee-bytes-hugo/content/posts/django/que-hace-la-aplicacion-contenttype-en-django/index.en.md

 coverImage: images/ContentTypeDjango2.jpg
 coverImageCredits: credits https://www.pexels.com/es-es/@iamikeee/
 date: '2021-02-16'
+seo_title: "What Does ContentType Do in Django?"
-description: Learn what ContentType is for in Django and how to access the information this model stores in our Django app.
+description: Learn what ContentType is in Django and how to access the metadata it stores about your project's models.
 keywords:
 - django
 - python